Yanhong95/PersonalBlog/README.md

 - Fetch note from redux when it already loaded.
 - Add info page for blank note when user first loading, base on different router show different introductions
--  √ replace left size logo
+-  √ replace left side logo
 - hide left side category bar when screen is too small
 - add fixed button for scroll to top